If you were invited to join an existing Tracker project, clicking the link in your invitation email will take you to the project.

 After creating a new project, you’ll see a project view like the one below.
 By default, it has two panels open: Current/Backlog, and Icebox.
 You can split Current (the iteration currently in progress) from the rest of the Backlog by clicking the Panel actions menu at the top of the Current/Backlog panel, and selecting Split current & backlog.

-Click the Settings tab in the top nav to edit Project Settings (if you’re a project owner), such as estimation point scale and iteration length.
+Click the MORE tab in the top nav to edit Project Settings (if you’re a project owner), such as estimation point scale and iteration length.
 (If you’re not a project owner, you can only view the project settings.)
-The same menu will also allow you to view the list of project members, run reports for that project, configure external integrations, and import or export a CSV file of project stories and epics.
+The same menu will also allow you to document the project’s details/specs within the Project Profile, view the list of project members, run reports for that project, configure external integrations, and import or export a CSV file of project stories and epics.

 A tour of your project view